stitchdata/docs/_database-integrations/mssql/vanilla/v1/microsoft-sql-server-v1.md

       **If using Log-based Incremental Replication**, you'll need:

       - **The `ALTER DATABASE` privilege in {{ integration.display_name }}.** This is required to complete the setup for Log-based Incremental Replication.
+      - **A Primary Key in the source table.** If the logical replication method is selected for a table without a Primary Key, an error will occur.
   - item: |
       **A server that**: